 - Selling Used Items: Use platforms like eBay to sell your unused items.
 You can make anywhere from a few dollars to a few hundred, depending on what you’re selling.
 However, remember to account for listing fees and shipping costs.

-- House cleaning: Offer your cleaning services to neighbors.
+- House Cleaning: Offer your cleaning services to neighbors.
 Depending on the size of the home and the tasks required, you could earn $25-50 per hour.
 The downside is that this can be physically demanding work.

 - Gardening: If you’re blessed with a green thumb, consider selling your plants, herbs, or produce.
 This can be done via local farmers’ markets or online on platforms like Etsy.
 The payoff depends on what you’re selling, but bear in mind that gardening is seasonal and requires time and effort.